Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Dataset/loadData/loadData.md

 ### Result

-Should be able to load the data from local storage and display it on flalist component.
+1. The data should be loaded from the local table and displayed in the flalist component.